 Hi, I'm Neill Davis

 Living in the city and actively participating in city-life, my lived experience is what informs my understanding of the urban environment and its processes.
-Often, my preferred mode of transportation is a bicycle, which provides a unique view of how public policy shapes our built environment.
-Whether cycling to school daily with my child, going out for entertainment or an event with friends, or discerning how my community addresses sustainable growth, I enjoy researching and developing ways for policy to be more representative of how we live.
+More often than not my preferred mode of transportation is a bicycle, which provides a unique view of how public policy shapes our social systems and built environment.
+Whether cycling to school daily with my child, going out for entertainment, or discerning how my community addresses sustainable growth, I enjoy researching and developing ways for policy to be more representative of how we live.

 My work takes an interdisciplinary approach to evaluating the interplay of urban systems such as transportation, planning, housing, education, and sustainability and assesses how these factors shape and affect individuals and their communities.
-Leaning into research centered around urban geography, economic empowerment for the disenfranchised, and government policy, I aim to offset systemic barriers through thorough, credible research and compelling storytelling to shape equitable community solutions related to policymaking and the distribution of resources.
+Leaning into research centered around urban geography, I endeavor to overcome difficulties encountered at the intersection of these systems through credible research and collaborative work to shape equitable policymaking and economic development outcomes.

 Core Knowledge & Skillset